 (Image 11) North Christian Church -image 3 – source – www.atlasofplaces.com

 Saarinen’s works didn’t stop with architectural designs – together with architectural greats like Florence Knoll and Ray and Charles Eames, Saarinen had produced numerous iconic furniture pieces.
-Two of his celebrated works are the Womb Chair, inspired by a mother’s womb, and the Tulip Chair, made of fiberglass and aluminum, remains a classic piece of design.
+Two of his celebrated works are the Womb Chair, inspired by a mother’s womb, and the Tulip Chair, made of fiberglass and aluminum, which remains a classic piece of design.

 (Image 12) furniture design image- 1 source-www.knoll.com